isomerpages/moe-nanchiauhigh/_our-one-stop-portals/Admission to NCHS/School Transfer.md

 **Writing IN**

-Students who are studying in MOE secondary schools and wish to be considered for admission to Nan Chiau High School could submit the following to the school for consideration
+Students who are studying in MOE secondary schools and wish to be considered for admission to Nan Chiau High School can submit the following to the school for consideration